BruceEckel/functional_error_handling/Functional Error Handling.md

 """
 ```

-Now `reject_1` returns a single type, `Result`.
+Now `func_a` returns a single type, `Result`.
 The first type parameter to `Result` is the type returned by `Ok` and the second type parameter is the type returned by `Err`.
 The `outputs` from the comprehension are all of type `Result`, and we have preserved the successful calculations even though there is a failing call.
 We can also pattern-match on the outputs, and it is crystal-clear which match is for the success and which is for the failure.
 ## Composing with `Result`

 The previous examples included very simple composition in the `compsed` functions which just called a single other function.
 What if you need to compose a more complex function from multiple other functions?
 The `Result` type ensures that the `composed` function properly represents both the `Answer` type but also the various different errors that can occur: